Monte Cristo Campground

 2. Hiking trails: South Campground offers access to a range of hiking trails, including the famous Angels Landing and The Narrows hikes.
 Angels Landing is a strenuous hike that involves a steep ascent up a narrow ridge to a scenic overlook, while The Narrows is a water hike that takes you through the narrowest section of Zion Canyon.

-3. Wildlife: South Campground is home to a range of wildlife, including mule deer, coyotes, and a variety of birds.
+3. Wildlife: The area is home to a range of wildlife, including mule deer, coyotes, and a variety of birds.
 Visitors are advised to keep a safe distance from wildlife and to store food and other items in bear-proof containers.

-4. Dark skies: South Campground is known for its dark skies, making it an ideal location for stargazing.
+4. Dark skies: Zion National Park is known for its dark skies, making it an ideal location for stargazing.
 Visitors can enjoy views of the Milky Way and other celestial objects on clear nights.

 South Campground is a popular destination, and reservations are strongly recommended, especially during peak season (March to November).
 Reservations can be made up to six months in advance through the National Park Service website or by calling the reservation line.
-There are no walk-in sites available at South Campground, and campers are required to have a reservation before arriving at the campground.
+There are no walk-in sites available and campers are required to have a reservation before arriving.

 Campground Map